-I personally notice an increase in vigor and growth while doing larger more frequent water changes why I can’t say for sure but to hypothesize the less an organism has to do the more energy it has to put into growth, if your shrimps immune system as an example is not fighting off large excessive bacterial counts in the tank then it can concentrate all its efforts into say reproduction.
+I personally notice an increase in vigor and growth while doing larger more frequent water changes why I can’t say for sure but to hypothesize the less an organism has to do the more energy it has to put into growth If your shrimp’s immune system as an example is not fighting off large excessive bacterial counts in the tank then it can concentrate all its efforts on say reproduction.

 Acclimating the Red Cherry Shrimp to the Shrimp Tank